-8.9 The Council will explore appropriate funding opportunities to help unlock sites with help from Regeneration and Economic Development Team.
+8.9 The Council continue to explore appropriate funding opportunities to help unlock sites with help from the Regeneration and Economic Development Team.
 The Council has recently received grants from Homes England via the Affordable Homes Programme 21-26 allocation to help the development of sites.